colmap/pycolmap/README.md

 ## Getting started

-Wheels for Python 8/9/10 on Linux and macOS 11/12 can be install using pip:
+Wheels for Python 8/9/10 on Linux, macOS 11/12, and Windows can be install using pip:
 ```bash
 pip install pycolmap
 ```